vlitzke/jekyll-theme-prologue/reading-list.md

 - Flynn, Gillian: *Sharp Objects*
 - Gaiman, Niel: *American Gods*
 - Gaiman, Niel: *Norse Mythology*
+- Haddon, Mark: *The Curious Incident of the Dog in the Night-Time*
+- Harari, Yuval Noah: *Sapiens: A Brief History of Humankind*
 - Hawthorne, Nathaniel: *The Scarlet Letter*
 - Hornby, Nick: *A Long Way Down*
 - Honeyman, Gail: *Eleanor Oliphant is Completely Fine*